Gummiees/frontend-challenge/README.md

 - Header must be responsive.
 - Collapse panels on mobile version.
 - Show fav button on mobile version.
+- `input[type='search']::-webkit-search-cancel-button` does not work for Mozilla.
+Implement a function where, if Mozilla, add HTML to the DOM displaying it, plus making a function that removes the text from the input.
+Basically do it manually.

 ## CODING PROCESS